tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

     -	Verify if these factors affect house prices to the same extent each year

 ## **Database**
-Postgres and SQL, MongoDB
+Postgres and SQL
-s

 ## **Vizualizations**
-Tableau, graphs, matrices, confusion matrix, Google Slides, Python/Vsc, Pandas
+Tableau, Scribblemaps, Google Slides, Python/Vsc, Pandas

 ________________
 ________________